tom472/mediabox/README.md

 Install the prerequisite packages:

-`$ sudo apt install git python bridge-utils` (Thanks [@danipolo](https://github.com/danipolo) for the bridge-utils tip)
+`$ sudo apt install git python bridge-utils`

-**Note** - Mediabox will install Docker CE as the default Docker version - if you skip this and run with older Docker versions you may have issues.
+**Note** - Mediabox uses Docker CE as the default Docker version now - if you skip this and run with older Docker versions you may have issues.

 1. Uninstall old versions: `$ sudo apt remove docker docker-engine docker.io` It’s OK if apt reports that none of these packages are installed.